-One year ago, my first step as the new Oakland County Treasurer was to create and implement a strategic planning process to analyze every aspect of the office's functions, and set clear performance measures for everything we do.
-Being fiscally responsible, we adopted a no-frills budget deleting five positions, prioritized our functions to make do with what we had, and got to the work of achieving our public service mission.
+My first step as the new Oakland County Treasurer was to create and implement a strategic planning process to analyze every aspect of the office's functions and set clear performance measures for everything we do.
+Being fiscally responsible, we adopted a no-frills budget, deleted five positions, prioritized our functions to make do with what we had and got to the work of achieving our public service mission.

 Oakland County Foreclosure Prevention Initiative

-Getting out into the community has also meant a "Treasurers Tour," where I am in the process of personally visiting every one of the 61 city, village and township treasurers throughout Oakland County to discuss ways we can economize and work together during these tough times.
+Getting out into the community has also meant a "Treasurers Tour;" personal visits to every one of the 61 city, village and township treasurers throughout Oakland County to discuss ways we can economize and work together.

 Appointment to Board of the Michigan Land Bank Fast Track Authority

-In September of 2009 Governor Jennifer Granholm appointed me to serve on the Board of the Michigan Land Bank Fast Track Authority.
-My colleagues on the Board elected me Chairman, so I am now helping to deploy effective land bank strategies across the state, from Ottawa County up to Grand Traverse and beyond.
+In September 2009 Gov. Jennifer Granholm appointed me to serve on the board of the Michigan Land Bank Fast Track Authority.
+My colleagues on the board elected me Chairman, so I am now helping to deploy effective land bank strategies across the state, from Ottawa County up to Grand Traverse and beyond.
 Communities across the state are finding land banks to be helpful tools in fighting the effects of foreclosure, and unprecedented federal investment in this area provides a stiff wind at our backs.

 Voluntary Pay Cut